Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - The Laboratory area has been reworked to allow for faster rotation.
   - Secret Files hatch wraps around the boss's office instead of being a route to the connector building.
   - *Bug fixed:* Chaffing the Shop ceiling lights would cause the mesh to disappear.
+  - *Bug fixed:* The explosive near Crane Control would still play sounds after it was destroyed if Mines or Frag Grenades exploded nearby.
 ---
 - Enhanced Vertigo Plaza
   - Based on the map foundation from Pandora Tomorrow.